theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/sap-connection.md

 **Enroll certificate on behalf of caller (Certificate SSO)** <br>
 This option activates Certificate SSO.
 The Certificate SSO authentication uses Certificate Enrollment (Enroll-On-Behalf-Of) via Active Directory Certificate Services for the Windows Active Directory user who calls the extraction.
-For this scenario "HTTPS - Restricted to AD users with Designer read access" must be selected and configured in the [Server Settings](../server/server-settings#web-server).
+- Enter the name of the certificate template and the thumbprint of the enrollment agent certificate.
-Enter the name of the certificate template and the thumbprint of the enrollment agent certificate.
+- "HTTPS - Restricted to AD users with Designer read access" must be configured in the [Server Settings](../server/server-settings#web-server).
-The SAP Secure Login Client must be installed on the machine that runs the XU or BC server.
+- The SAP Secure Login Client must be installed on the machine that runs the XU or BC server.

 ### SAP Logon Ticket